eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 2. Tap the first option (selectable) and pick the fields you want to share (e.g. "Family Name" and "Given Name")
 3. Tap "Next" and then "Authorize".
 4. When asked to open the wallet app tap "Open".
-5. You will be taken back to the app to the "Request" screen.
+5. You will be returned to the app to the "Request" screen.
 Tap "Share".
 6. Enter the PIN you added in the initial steps.
 7. On success tap "Continue".
 8. A browser will open showing that the Verifier has accepted your request.